Table of Contents

 • NRIs are subject to tax on income earned or received in India.
 Income earned outside India is generally not taxable in India.

-• The income ranges mentioned in the table are for general income, and different rates may apply to specific types of income such as capital gains.
+• The income ranges mentioned in the table are for general income, and different rates may apply to specific types of income, such as capital gains.

-• NRIs are not eligible for certain deductions available to resident taxpayers, such as standard deduction and Chapter VI-A deductions.
+• NRIs are not eligible for certain deductions available to resident taxpayers, such as standard and Chapter VI-A deductions.

-Example: Let's consider an example of an NRI who earns INR 7 lakh (7,00,000) during the financial year 2022-2023.
+Example: Consider an example of an NRI earning INR 7 lakh (7,00,000) during the financial year 2022-2023.
 According to the table, the NRI falls in the income range of 5 lakh - 10 lakh.
-Hence, the applicable tax rate for this NRI would be 20%.
-The NRI would be required to pay tax on the income at this rate.

 It's important to note that tax laws and rates can change over time, so it's advisable to consult a tax professional or refer to the latest tax laws and regulations for accurate and up-to-date information regarding tax slabs for NRIs in India.